Difference Between Training, Sparring, and Bag Gloves

 Bag gloves prioritize durability

-The trade-off appears later.
-Less forgiving padding increases hand fatigue if wrist alignment slips even slightly.
+The trade-off: less forgiving padding increases hand fatigue when wrist mechanics slip even slightly.

 Training gloves balance both

-The American Academy of Orthopaedic Surgeons has repeatedly highlighted hand and wrist injuries as common boxing-related problems, especially from repetitive impact and poor stabilization [2].
-Hand wraps help reduce that stress substantially by supporting knuckle alignment and wrist stabilization underneath the glove.
+The American Academy of Orthopaedic Surgeons has consistently flagged hand and wrist injuries as some of the most common boxing-related problems, particularly from repetitive impact and poor stabilization [2].
+Hand wraps help substantially — supporting knuckle alignment and wrist position underneath the glove.
+Without wraps, even an expensive glove loses a significant portion of its protection system.

 Weight and Ounce Differences Explained